Rototranslational sum rules for nuclear dynamics via traveling pseudopotentials

 The usual \emph{Ansatz} of displacing the nonlocal pseudopotential rigidly in space via Eq.~\eqref{vnl} manifestly fails at reproducing this result, and is therefore unfit to dealing with time-dependent problems, \emph{even within the adiabatic approximation}.
 This issue, however, is fixed once and for all by introducing a velocity dependence in the pseudopotential as follows (we assume Hartree atomic units, with $m_e=\hbar=1$, from now on)

-This prescription, straightforward to implement in a plane-wave pseudopotential code,~\footnote{ For a periodic crystal, it boils down to operating a shift in momentum space as ${\bf k} \rightarrow {\bf k} - {m_e \dot{\bf R}_{l\kappa}}/{\hbar}$. } ensures that the pseudo wave functions transform according to Eq.~\eqref{travelpsi} under a Galilean boost (see Ref.~\cite{supp}, Section I), and exactly reproduce the AE results for the energy and linear momentum.
-Note that Galilean covariance now holds~\cite{supp} for the microscopic electrical current as well: the latter correctly transforms as ${\bf j}'({\bf r}) = {\bf j}({\bf r}-{\bf v}t) + {\bf v} \rho({\bf r}-{\bf v}t)$, where $\rho({\bf r},t)$ is the total charge density.
+This prescription, straightforward to implement in a plane-wave pseudopotential code,~\footnote{ For a periodic crystal, it boils down to operating a shift in momentum space as ${\bf k} \rightarrow {\bf k} - {m_e \dot{\bf R}_{l\kappa}}/{\hbar}$. } ensures that the pseudo wave functions transform according to Eq.~\eqref{travelpsi} under a Galilean boost (see Ref.~\cite{supp}, Section I), and exactly reproduce the AE results for the energy and linear momentum. {(A generalization to PAW~\cite{bloechl:1994} and localized-orbital basis sets is provided in Sec.~II.C of~\cite{supp}.)} Note that Galilean covariance now holds~\cite{supp} for the microscopic electrical current as well: the latter correctly transforms as ${\bf j}'({\bf r}) = {\bf j}({\bf r}-{\bf v}t) + {\bf v} \rho({\bf r}-{\bf v}t)$, where $\rho({\bf r},t)$ is the total charge density.

 {\em Energy and linear momentum.} By applying Noether's theorem to infinitesimal shifts in time and space of the Ehrenfest Lagrangian, Eq.~\eqref{action}, we obtain the conserved energy ($K$) and total momentum ($P_\alpha$), respectively, as